 In consultation with the regions, EVAL manages at least one DWCP evaluation each year for reporting at the governance level.
 DWCP evaluations are posted on EVAL's web site and a summary of each is presented to the GB.
 In addition, internal reviews of DWCPs, also known as Country Programme Reviews, are conducted by the regional offices, and mainly serve organizational learning needs.

-Guidance Note 1: DWCP monitoring and evaluation

-Further reading: ILO Decent Work Country Programmes.
+Guidance Note 1: Monitoring and evaluation of Decent Work Country Programmes Further reading: ILO Decent Work Country Programmes.
 A Guidebook.
-Version 2 (ILO 2008c)
+Version 2 (ILO 2008c) Protocol 2: High-level Evaluation Protocol for DWCP Evaluation

 2.1.3 Thematic evaluations